History of the Dunedin urban area: The village of Dunedin (1848)

-As the upper harbour had no deep water port the two locations of Port Chalmers and Ōtākou, both in the lower harbour, were initially suggested as the colony's location.
+As the upper harbour had no deep water port the two locations of Port Chalmers and Otakou, both in the lower harbour, were initially suggested as the colony's location.
 However, the lack of flat land on the Otago Peninsula and its proximity to Māori settlements lead to the upper harbour being settled as the site.
 The Lay Association of the Free Church of Scotland, through a company called the Otago Association, founded Dunedin at the head of Otago Harbour in 1848 as the principal town of its Scottish settlement.
 Initially the best 120,000 acres from the Otago block sale were divided into urban (quarter acre), suburban (10 acre) and rural (50 acre) blocks, 2400 properties altogether.

 The name comes from Dùn Èideann, the Scottish Gaelic name for Edinburgh, the Scottish capital.
 Charles Kettle the city's surveyor, instructed to emulate the characteristics of Edinburgh, produced a striking, 'Romantic' design.
 The result was both grand and quirky streets as the builders struggled and sometimes failed to construct his bold vision across the challenging landscape.
 Captain William Cargill, a veteran of the war against Napoleon, was the secular leader.
 The Reverend Thomas Burns, a nephew of the poet Robbie Burns, was the spiritual guide.

 With the founding of Dunedin the new colony, still reliant on Māori for food, began to clear land for farming.
 Initially harvests were erratic but generally superior to those in Britain.
-Once food production was stabilized grain was exported to Australia and some settlers started practicing the trades they had specialized in before immigration.
+Once food production was stabilised grain was exported to Australia and some settlers started practicing the trades they had specialised in before immigration.